- Download the mobile app!

 Protected health information may be disclosed without written permission in situations of imminent danger for the student or others, where it is required by court.
 Otherwise, given licensing standards for Licensed Professional Counselors (LPC) and Licensed Clinical Social Workers (LCSW), protected student health information (i.e. counseling content) will only be disclosed with the student’s written permission on a Release of Information Form.

-Only the student can make decisions regarding reporting to State Professional Boards or other agencies regarding their use of Counseling Services & Wellness Programs.
+Only the student can make decisions regarding reporting to State Professional Boards or other agencies regarding their use of Counseling & Wellness.
 When and if specific protected health information would be shared is discussed with each student during sessions.

-The mission of Counseling Services & Wellness Programs is to empower the students of Samford University to realize their academic and personal potential by promoting psychological, social, and spiritual wellness through individual counseling and outreach programming.
+The mission of Counseling & Wellness is to empower the students of Samford University to realize their academic and personal potential by promoting psychological, social, and spiritual wellness through individual counseling and outreach programming.
+While Samford’s professional counselors are equipped to integrate and address spiritual aspects of personal growth, the student sets the tone and chooses when and how they would like to include this dimension into their therapeutic work.

 Nature And Extent Of Services Provided